9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Make views and rating display only if a plugin detected is installed?
+- Test Blaz Rating Plugin.
+- Add rating plugins.
 - Add an option to select whether or not to display rating counts, and style the rating counts.
-- Add rating plugins.

 - Fix colors, border-radius, tab button size, and calculate others.
 - Add pages to the tabs.

 - Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

-- Add in manual testing of plugins to test if table exist.
 - Add in manual testing that each gettext _x, _ex, etc should have as a context "backend, documentation".

-- Add in General Settings, settings and quirks about the plugins.

 - Make Article Block first search in child theme, then in theme, then in plugin, add this thing in documentation.

 - ### ✅ Todo Documentation

     - Add some photos.
-    - Unify the 2 documentation block classes.
     - Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).

     CSS: